Rocket Internet fund gives start-ups edge as capital dries up

 "There is not as much money available to start-ups as in 2014 and 2015.
 Investors have become more cautious," he said.
 "For those who have capital, the best time is starting."

+Samwer said the fund was a sign of confidence in Rocket as it had attracted high-profile institutional investors such as pension funds and asset managers.
+The fund will invest in the same companies as Rocket, cutting its reliance on co-investors.

 Samwer shrugged off reports of difficulties after two senior managers left Rocket, saying the core leadership was intact.
-He also played down suggestions of conflict with major Swedish investor Kinnevik (KINVb.ST).
+He also played down suggestions of conflict with major Swedish investor Kinnevik.

 Source text for Eikon: